Shakey343/ABCheap/README.md

 To use mapbox & stripe ensure you have included your keys in the `.ENV` file.

-To create a `.ENV` file run this command int he main directory of the app.
+To create a `.ENV` file run this command in the main directory of the app.

 ```sh
 touch .env